 Reports on these metrics can also reveal important trends that can become the basis for operational changes.
 If, for instance, a piece of equipment has been used for more hours than another, such a trend will be easy to spot and adjustments can be made to shift the workload onto other, less-utilized equipment.

 These, again, are just a few of the general ways in which CMMS solutions can benefit construction companies.
-For a more detailed, tailored analysis of how these solutions can be used to improve your operations and maximize ROI on all of your equipment, be sure to visit us at CONEXPO booth #63910 or jump on a live web demonstration.
+For a more detailed, tailored analysis of how these solutions can be used to improve your operations and maximize ROI on all of your equipment, schedule a demo.